reinisk22/weather-forecast/README.md

-# A simple API to get weather forecast for your IP address location
+# Simple API to get weather forecast for your ip addresses location

 # External API's used